-In our opinion the Bosch IXO Cordless Electric Screwdriver is the best quality electric screwdriver on the UK market.
-This is a sturdy tool, powered by a 3.6 V lithium ion battery that provides plenty of power between charges.
+In my opinion the Bosch IXO Cordless Electric Screwdriver is the best quality electric screwdriver on the UK market.
+This is a sturdy tool, powered by a 3.6 V Lithium-ion battery that provides plenty of power between charges.
 The 4.5 Nm of torque and the 215 RPM generated by the motor make it powerful enough for most screwdriving tasks around the home and garden, such as assembling flat-packed furniture.
-More demanding tasks can also be tackled with ease.
+More demanding tasks can also be tackled without straining the powerful motor.

-A close second to our number one choice is the NoCry Cordless Electric Screwdriver.
-This is by far the most powerful of all our selections, able to deliver up to 10 Nm of force and up to 230 RPM.
-This means it requires a larger and therefore slightly heavier (Li-Ion) battery than its competitors (7.2 Volts versus 3.6 Volts) and means that at 570 grams it weighs a little more too.
+A close second to my number one choice is the NoCry Cordless Electric Screwdriver.
+This is by far the most powerful of all our power screwdrivers, able to deliver up to 10 Nm of force and up to 230 RPM.
+This means it requires a larger and therefore slightly heavier (Li-Ion) battery than its competitors (7.2 Volts versus 3.6 Volts).
 But the larger battery has a greater capacity and depending on the material can drill up to 300 screws on a single charge.
 A battery power indicator displays how much charge is remaining, and charge time is between 3 and 5 hours.

-The screwdriver comes with 30 bits in their own storage box, static and flexible extensions, a battery charger and a ¼” magnetic bit chuck.
+The battery screwdriver comes with 30 bits in their own storage box, static and flexible extensions, a battery charger and a ¼ inch magnetic bit chuck.
 If you are after a powerful, flexible, robust electric screwdriver at a reasonable price this should definitely be on your shortlist.

 The powerful motor can deliver a torque of 4 Nm and generate up to 220 RPM.
 It is therefore more than capable of providing all your screwdriving needs in the home and garden.
 The kit includes a micro USB type AC adaptor and a massive 81-piece high quality bit set in a sturdy storage case.